Aliases for SIX1 Gene

 GeneCards Summary for SIX1 Gene

 SIX1 (SIX Homeobox 1) is a Protein Coding gene.
-Diseases associated with SIX1 include deafness, autosomal dominant 23 and brachiootic syndrome 3.
-Among its related pathways are Transcriptional misregulation in cancer.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and chromatin binding.
+Diseases associated with SIX1 include six1-related branchiootorenal spectrum disorders and dfna23 nonsyndromic hearing loss and deafness.
+Among its related pathways are Wnt / Hedgehog / Notch and Transcriptional misregulation in cancer.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin binding.
 An important paralog of this gene is SIX6.

 UniProtKB/Swiss-Prot for SIX1 Gene